 They divided the kids into three groups:

-The third group, that you would think would be more motivated, did NOT change their habits, and researchers realized it was because if you’re too “fear-based” (although they didn’t use that phrase), your mind is designed to forget and soften.
+Researchers found if you’re too “fear-based” (although they didn’t use that phrase), your mind is designed to forget and soften.

 It’s a survival mechanism, to help us cope.

-So, the best, most effective way to encourage people to take action and change their habits is to do precisely what I teach as part of the love-based philosophy: respectfully acknowledge your ideal client’s pain (because they truly ARE in pain and to ignore that is like spiritual bypassing), without ever agitating the pain and turning it into suffering (which is fear-based).
+So, the best, most effective way to encourage people to take action and change their habits is to do precisely what I teach as part of the love-based philosophy: respectfully acknowledge your ideal client’s pain (because they truly ARE in pain, and to ignore that is like a spiritual bypassing), without ever agitating the pain and turning it into suffering (which is fear-based).

 Now, back to the question: Does it actually work to sell products, services, and program?